Taking a Medical Leave of AbsenceSave as Favorite

 - Not all employers are bound by the FMLA, and not all employees are covered by it.
 The law applies to all public agencies and local schools, as well as to private employers who employ 50 or more workers (within a 75 mile radius of the employees work site) for at least 20 workweeks during the calendar year.
-Employers who have fewer than 50 employees are not required to provide family and medical leave under FMLA.
+Employers who have fewer than 50 employees are not required to provide medical leave under FMLA.
 To be an eligible employee, you must have worked for the employer for at least 12 months and logged at least 1,250 hours during the previous 12 months.

 - Employers are required to continue your health insurance coverage as if you were still working.
 That means, of course, that if you were responsible for any of the premium while you were working, you will be required to continue doing so while on leave.
 This only applies to health insurance, employers are entitled to stop paying all other benefits while you are out on leave (e.g., disability and life insurance).

 - When you return from leave, you must be given back your original job or one that is equivalent in pay, benefits and other conditions.
 Exceptions are sometimes permitted if the result would cause serious economic injury to an employer's operations.

 - Now for the bad news: The family and medical leave, if you qualify, is unpaid, unless your employer or state plan is more generous than the federal law requires.
 (See "How to Negotiate with a Small Employer" and "Check Out Your State Laws," below.
 And your boss may ask you to first use up vacation, sick and personal time before going on FMLA leave.
 You are also entitled to choose this option.
 The benefit to using your FMLA concurrently with any paid time off you may have, is that you are getting paid and your job, and health insurance, are protected.